haquema/makers-javascript-fndamentals/contents/8-async.md

 setTimeout(printGreeting, delay);
 ```

-> 1. Replace the contents of `async.js` with this code, and run the file.
+> 1. Run this code.
 What is happening?
-> 2. Try to call directly the function `printGreeting` at the end of the file, and log its return value.
-Run the file again.
+> 2. Try to call directly the function `printGreeting` at the end of the file, and run the code again.
 How is the result different?
 > 3. From the previous answers, make an assumption about what the `setTimeout` function is doing.

 Here's another slightly different example: